General Information

 Steel arch bridge entrance

-The abutment and the edge of the checker plate are on different elevation levels (h2 > h1), and there isn't a trapezoidal gap between the aforementioned elements.
+The abutment and the edge of the checker plate are on different elevation levels (h2 > h1), and there isn't a trapezoidal gap between them.
 There is also an elevation difference between the entrance ramp and the abutment, which is bridged by a sloped asphalt layer.